 Your dog loves nothing more than a good belly rub and you’re happy to oblige.
 But, one night, as you’re scratching his tummy, you feel something different.
-There’s a lump of some sort underneath his fur and skin.
+There’s a strange lump underneath his fur and skin.
 What is it?

-If the biopsy comes back positive for cancer, your vet may refer you to a cancer specialist called an oncologist.
+If the biopsy comes back positive for cancer, your vet may refer you to a cancer specialist called a veterinary oncologist.
 The oncologist will examine your pet and create a treatment plan based on the type, location and severity of the cancer.

 Radiation therapy is a form of cancer treatment that is most helpful for tumors with a low rate of metastasis (spread to other organs) that are confined to one area of the body.